aeon-toolkit/aeon/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've added myself to the [list of contributors](https://github.com/aeon-toolkit/aeon/blob/main/.all-contributorsrc).
 - [ ] Optionally, I've updated aeon's [CODEOWNERS](https://github.com/aeon-toolkit/aeon/blob/main/CODEOWNERS) to receive notifications about future changes to these files.
 - [ ] The PR title starts with either [ENH], [MNT], [DOC], or [BUG] indicating whether the PR topic is related to enhancement, maintenance, documentation, or bug.

-##### For new estimators
-- [ ] I've added the estimator to the online documentation.
+- [ ] For new estimators, I've added the estimator to the online documentation.
-- [ ] I've updated the existing example notebooks or provided a new one to showcase how my estimator works.

 <!--